If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Best not to tell Hermione,’ Harry suggested.
 ‘If you’re still acting like you don’t remember, then nobody attracts any suspicion.
 I’m not going to get in trouble for what I did.’

 Hermione doesn’t deserve to know.
-She probably hasn’t even considered anything but her own need to know exactly what happened to Viktor.
-And she already knows everything she really needs to, what difference does knowing every perfect detail make?
+She probably hasn’t even considered anything but her own need to know exactly what happened.

 He’ll be fine.
 He’s a good person and strong-minded.

 A group of about twenty five students gathered around Nev by the troll tapestry.
 Harry recognised the faces of most who’d come to the meeting in the Hog’s Head.
 Hermione shouldered her way through the group and dragged Cedric to one side, waving the list and a quill at him.
-Nev paced the corridor, waiting for the doorway to the Room of Requirement to form.
+Nev paced the corridor.

 An unspectacular wooden door flowed from the stone to excited whispers and Nev ushered everyone inside.